This command extracts text from an image and optionally translate the text. The image can either be an attachment or a link.

 Treat the image as a single character.

 Sparse text.
 Find as much text as possible in no particular order.
-This is the default.
+(Default)

 Sparse text with OSD.